• Skip to main content

 This is also a sign that the starter is hungry.
 Just scrape the crust off into the garbage and feed.

 That liquid is called hooch and is perfectly normal.
 It just means the starter is hungry and needs to be fed.
-Scrape it off, or stir it back in and feed like normal.
+Learn more about hooch.

 Some people like to stir it back in and claim it makes the bread even more "sour."